1. Michelle Rodriguez's closet is filled wall to wall with nothing but black tank tops.

 2. Michelle Rodriguez is always a cop.
 Except when she's a Marine.

-3. Michelle Rodriguez has a nasty habit of getting herself killed all the time.Latin-American (mother Dominican, father Puerto Rican) actress, best known for playing badass characters (that are often in the army or an officer) in movies such as The Fast and the Furious, Resident Evil, Avatar, and Machete.
+3. Michelle Rodriguez has a nasty habit of getting herself killed all the time.Latin-American (mother Dominican, father Puerto Rican) actress, best known for playing badass characters (that are often in the army or a police officer) in movies such as The Fast and the Furious, Resident Evil, Avatar, and Machete.
 She also made a brief foray into television by playing—you guessed it—a badass cop character that dies in Lost.
 Tends to die in movies, but at least in a badass way.

 Tropes commonly used in her roles

 - Action Girl: She rejects many of the more stereotypically feminine roles, which ends up leaving these.

 - Bi the Way: She's dated both her male and female costars in the past.